GuiBibeau/wen/packages/wen/README.md

 Minimalistic library for Web3 user interfaces.

 - Seamless connection flows to Metamask.
-- Stateless sessions that work anywhere (client, serverless, edge functions)
+- Stateless sessions that work anywhere (client, serverless, Edge Functions).
 - Respectful of user privacy.
-Take only the needed info, nothing more.
+Take only the needed information, nothing more.
 Never saved to a DB.

-Wen is about getting you building Web3 instead of figuring out the patch work of software needed.
+Wen is about getting you to build Web3 instead of figuring out the patch work of software needed.

-## usage
+## Usage

 <br />